natedavisolds/identify/README.md

 # Identify

-Identify is a helper for composing classes.
-It provides a simple interface to define an instance's behavior and associate it with a key.
-Later, this instance can be found by referencing its key.

-Identify is an alternative to constructing through subclassing and then finding.
+Identify is the inventory list for factory pattern.
+It makes it easy to construct and then retrieve instances of a class.

 ## Installation